collectivecardgame/library/docs/rules-subreddit.md

 ## Deadlines

-On Wednesday night at midnight Pacific Standard Time, a new week of submissions begins.
+On **Wednesday at midnight Pacific Standard Time**, a new week of submissions begins.
 Cards posted in the seven days before that are given a couple days to collect more votes on Reddit and in game, and the votes are tallied up on Friday morning PST.

-## Weekly Card Stream

-At **Friday 10:00 am PST**, Alec and Nick review the top cards of the week.
-They test out the new cards and mechanical updates, looking for bugs and assigning rewards.
-You can find this stream on [Alec's twitch channel](https://www.twitch.tv/aleccollective).
+At **Friday 10:00 am PST**, new cards are added to the game via an automated script.

 ## Submission Rewards